-If your blog content is strong (as in useful and valuable), it'll give you the credibility that brings people to your webinar.
+If your blog content is strong, it'll give you the credibility that brings people to your webinar.
 Make sure the post isn't just a pitch for your webinar, though.
 Make it a genuinely useful standalone piece of content.

 Promote the blog post on social media and in email campaigns.
-Having engaged with your post, registrants will come to your webinar already open to your message.
+Because of the blog, registrants will come to your webinar already open to your message.

 A well-crafted email campaign will usually be your single biggest registration driver.

 Start promoting the webinar via email at least a week in advance.
-According to HubSpot, the largest chunk of registrations via email happen in the week leading up to your webinar.
+According to HubSpot, the most email registrations happen in the week before your webinar.